boxyhq/website/docs/jackson/sso-providers/microsoft-adfs.md

 # Microsoft AD FS SAML SSO

+In this section, we will show you how to set up your own custom SAML application for Microsoft AD FS.

-In AD FS a relying party (RP) trust needs to be setup for SAML SSO.
-You can supply our SP metadata file and let AD FS automatically pick up the configuration.
-Or you can manually enter the details of our SSO service URL and public certificate.
+In AD FS, a relying party (RP) trust needs to be set up.
+You can supply our SP metadata file, usually located at `https://<your-hosted-url>/.well-known/sp-metadata` and let AD FS automatically pick up the configuration.

+If you are manually entering the details then you'll find the details you need in [this section](./generic-saml.md).
+The public certificate is needed for Signature verification and is usually located at `https://<your-hosted-url>/.well-known/saml.cer` for Signature verification.

 You will also need to map some attributes of the claims so we can fetch the profile information for your user.